Chinchilla Tardis

 The NEW Acacia Motel – More than a bed

-Since achieving flawless guest reviews across all platforms from November 2024 onward, the time had come to introduce a completely new motel feature—something never before seen in Australia.
-It was finally time to fulfill the promise to my son Isaac and bring the overdue TARDIS to life.
+After achieving almost perfect guest reviews across all platforms from November 2024 onward, the moment had arrived to unveil a completely new motel feature—something unprecedented in Australia.

 The vision for the Chinchilla Tardis